 Since the commencement of 1944, Bates College has awarded honorary degrees to individuals whose dedication to the values embraced by the college has made a substantial impact on our graduates, society and the world.
-Those who have received honorary doctorates in Arts and Letters, Humanities, Science, Divinity, and Law collectively represent the aspirations held dear by this institution.
-Recipients over the years have been models of excellence and honorable service.
-The college, in its selection of honorands, pays particular tribute to those who have demonstrated dedicated service to the college and the state of Maine.
+Recipients over the years have been models of achievement and honorable service.
+The college, in its selection of honorands, gives particular consideration to those who have demonstrated dedicated service to the college and the state of Maine.

-From 20th century master builder Robert Moses to Nobel peace prize recipient Reverend Desmond Tutu, honorands have been invited to Bates Commencement weekend celebrations to share their insights, experience, and passion with the graduating class and guests.
+From 20th century master builder Robert Moses to Nobel Peace Prize recipient Reverend Desmond Tutu, honorands have been invited to Bates commencement celebrations to share their insights, experience, and passion with the graduating class and their guests.

 Honorary Degree Committee Composition